brunnoandrade/brunnoandrade/README.md

 ### 🚀 What I do

-I build robust and scalable web, mobile, and backend applications, always aiming for high performance, accessibility, and excellent user experience.
-Throughout my career, I've contributed to projects in both startup and enterprise environments, delivering clean code, maintainable architectures, and pixel-perfect interfaces.
+I build robust web, mobile, and backend applications with a focus on performance, accessibility, and user experience.
+I've contributed to both startups and enterprises, delivering clean code, scalable architectures, and polished interfaces.

+I'm also the creator of [Bolio UI](https://bolio-ui.com/), a toolkit for creative and dynamic React development.

 <!-- I'm currently working at [GO.K](https://gok.digital/) as a Mobile and Web Developer, helping to build creative and powerful digital products. -->

-I've also been developing my personal project [Bolio UI](https://bolio-ui.com/), a toolkit designed to make React development more creative and dynamic.

 **Technologies I work with:**